paigeweber13/fine-hardware-visualization/DEVELOPMENT_LOG.md

   - [Some notes on what does and doesn't get counted:](#some-notes-on-what-does-and-doesnt-get-counted) counted:](#some-notes-on-what-does-and-doesnt-get-counted)

+# Biggest questions, main points
+- How will we do per-core saturation measurements?
+How will we average them for the overviews?
+  - How should we get a benchmark for single-thread performance in key areas?
+    Should we run one thread alone?
+Run all threads and take the average?
+  - Will we average "saturation" for multiple performance measurements (e.g. portion back-end bound, decoding rate, etc) for the overall saturation?
+- What new counters will we use?
+  - Does the Top-down Microarchitecture Analysis method make sense?
+Does this fit the 3 core areas you mentioned weeks ago?
+  - What about L2CACHE, L3CACHE, CYCLE_ACTIVITY, ICACHE, etc?
+  - What will we benchmark from these groups?

 # 2020-07-28 through 2020-08-
 ## Questions
 See last week.
 Additional questions listed here